githubteacher/feb-recipes/README.md

 ```
 script/server
 ```
 This will run a few other commands to ensure that you're all up to date.
-If you're familiar with Jekyll, this just essentially runs `jekyll serve --watch`
+If you're familiar with Jekyll, this runs `jekyll serve --watch`